hlovatt/Concurrency-Utilities/README.md

 Note how the arguments to `ForEachProducer` and `ReduceFutureSubscriber` mimic those to similarly named methods in Swifts `Sequence` protocol, how `Subscriber`'s `~~>` is evocative of the process that is occurring, and how `Future`'s `~~>?` looks natural and controls execution and error reporting.

 `helloWorldPublisher ~~> helloWorldSubscriber` runs asynchronously and `~~>? helloWorldResult` waits for the result (`helloWorldResult` is both a `Future` and a `Subscriber`). `Publisher`s produce items in the background via Grand Central Dispartch (GCD) queues and the items are passed to and processed by subsequent stages in the thread processing the queued production task.
 The production of items per task is specified by the *subscribers* `bufferSize` argument, since it is the subscriber that requests items to be produced.
-The quality of service expected from the producer's queue can be specified when constructing the producer.
+The queue that a producer is to use can be specified when constructing the producer.

 ### Processors
 Typically you would have intermediate stages in a calculation, `Processor`s that take an input and produce an output (these are similar to `Sequence`'s `map` and `filter` methods).
 The Monte Carlo method of approximating Pi estimates the ratio of the area of a square to the area of an arc.
 Consider a square piece of paper 1 by 1, i.e. both x and y ordinates run from 0 to 1,  with an arc drawn with centre at (0, 0) from (0, 1) to (1, 0), i.e. it has a radius of 1.
 If darts are randomly thrown at the paper then approximately the ratio of arc area / square area is the number of darts inside arc / total number of darts.
 From which Pi can be approximated as 4 times the area ratio.
 Using the Reactive Collection Library this is: